 If your office is particularly busy and noisy, use the time where it is quiet, wisely.
 Have you ever come to the office before everyone else?
 Do you remember what happened?
 Chances are you were rather productive.
-The reason for this is that you get alone time to get on with work without distractions from peers.
+The reason for this is that you get alone time to get on with work without distraction from peers.
 Early in the morning is an especially good time, perhaps even before daily emails start rolling in.

 Your desk is a distraction